Thinking about quitting tobacco? It's not easy, but it's doable. Here's a little motivation for you.

 Help when you log in to your account online

-- An online health risk appraisal questionnaire you fill out to get a free, private report of your health risks and what you can do to change them.
+- An online health assessment you fill out to get a free, private report of your health risks and what you can do to change them.
 Take the appraisal now.
 (You'll be asked to log in.)

 - Your Personal Health Record, which lists checkups and screenings you might need.

 Drugs your plan will pay for to help you quit smoking